 5 Reasons Why Ambulances Should be Free

-Many Nova Scotians don’t have the money to pay for an ambulance, even with repayment plans and the Ambulance Fee Assistance Program (which offers partial or full bursaries for those in the working class).
+Many don’t have the money to pay for an ambulance, even with repayment plans and the Ambulance Fee Assistance Program in Nova Scotia (which offers partial or full bursaries for those in the working class).
 This is because many people don’t know about these programs and/or they must present a ‘Notice of Assessments’ which many people without a job don’t have.
-In a study done by the Canadian Broadcasting Corporation, 23% of Maritimers said they were deterred because of the ambulance fees.
+In a study done by the Canadian Broadcasting Corporation, 23% of Maritimers and 1 in 5 of those living in Manitoba or Saskatchewan said they were deterred because of the ambulance fees.
 42% of Canadians said that they might be deterred from calling ambulances because of the fees associated with it.

 2. Duty of the Government

-The government has the duty to fund programs which benefit Nova Scotians.
+The government has the duty to fund programs which benefit its citizens.
 Funding ambulance fees does this by taking away any potential worries individuals might have about calling an ambulance and the costs associated with it.
-Moreover, the additional money spent can most likely be drawn from other places within the Nova Scotian government.
-Our government is extremely inefficient, and this money could most likely come from other programs or inefficiencies which don’t benefit the population nearly as much as this program would.
+Moreover, the additional money spent can most likely be drawn from other places within provincial governments.
+Our governments are extremely inefficient, and this money could most likely come from other programs or inefficiencies which don’t benefit the population nearly as much as this program would.
 If the government refuses to make ambulances free of charge, it is failing in its obligation towards its citizens.

 3.Inappropriate Ambulance Use Won't Hugely Increase